telerik/document-processing-docs/libraries/radspreadprocessing/formats-and-conversion/import-export-format-providers-manager.md

 ## Retrieve Registered Providers and Supported Extensions

 The __WorkbookFormatProvidersManager__ class offers several approaches to retrieve the registered format providers.
 The class offers the GetProviderByName() static method that searches through the registered providers to find a provider with a specific name.
 Also, the manager exposes the __GetProvderByExtension__ extension.
-The class also contains a static method  __xGetSupportedExtensions()__ that returns an IEnumeable of the currently supported file extensions.
+The class also contains a static method  __GetSupportedExtensions()__ that returns an IEnumeable of the currently supported file extensions.